djkormo/katacoda-scenarios/kubernetes-cka-part1/step0.md

 `kubeadm version -o short`{{execute}}

-If you need a cluster available.. let's make our hand go to work...
+If you need a cluster available.. let's make our hands go to work...

 The Kubernetes nodes are not configured.
 If you want to configure the nodes then you'd need to run kubeadm which has been set and configured.
 For example, for following command will initialise the master with the latest version installed.

-`kubeadm init --kubernetes-version $(kubeadm version -o short) --pod-network-cidr 10.5.0.0/16`{{execute HOST1}}
+``kubeadm init --kubernetes-version $(kubeadm version -o short) --pod-network-cidr 192.168.0.0/16`{{execute HOST1}}

 Move cluster config file to your home directory.